This post may contain affiliate links. See our affiliate disclosure for more.

 3. Lenovo Flex

-The Lenovo Flex is an entry level 2-in-1 laptop/tablet.
-It makes our list because it’s affordable, has a high-performance Ryzen processor and a 1080p touch screen.
-The included active Pen is a nice bonus, and the battery life is on the higher end.
+The Lenovo Flex is an entry-level 2-in-1 laptop/tablet.
+It makes our list because it’s affordable, has a high-performance Ryzen processor and has a 1080p touch screen.
+The included Active Pen is a nice bonus, and the battery life is on the higher end.

 4. MacBook Pro

 Macs have long been a favorite with the creative crowd, and for good reason.
 While on the pricier end of the spectrum, the MacBook Pro is on most best laptop for artists lists, both because of its superior performance and because there are still a handful of creative applications only available for the Apple interface.